-…tossed and swept like dead leaves from one spot to another, never resting, never giving back their goodness to the earth, never fully dead but in some vast limbo between life and extinction, tossing and tumbling without end… – Philip Pullman (1994) The Tin Princess
+…tossed and swept like dead leaves from one spot to another, never resting, never giving back their goodness to the earth, never fully dead but in some vast limbo between life and extinction, tossing and tumbling without end… — Philip Pullman (1994) The Tin Princess

 Seaweed detrital dynamics are strongly influenced by physiology.
-Kelp detritus can remain physiologically viable for months (de Bettignies et al., 2020; Frontier et al., 2021; Wright and Foggo, 2021; Wright et al., 2022; Wright and Kregting, 2023; Wright et al., 2024).
+Except for wrack, kelp detritus—sensu lato tissue that becomes detached—can remain physiologically viable for months (de Bettignies et al., 2020; Frontier et al., 2021; Wright and Foggo, 2021; Wright et al., 2022; Wright and Kregting, 2023; Wright et al., 2024), often resulting in atypical decomposition trajectories (Kennedy and Blain, 2025).
 Floating kelp detritus sinks before it stops photosynthesising (Graiff et al., 2013, 2016; Tala et al., 2019).
 And if the fragment happens to be reproductive tissue, detritus can even be a vector for dispersal (Macaya et al., 2005; Fraser et al., 2018; Tala et al., 2019; de Bettignies et al., 2020).
 This stands in stark contrast to the traditional ecological definition of detritus as “dead organic matter” (Moore et al., 2004, cf. Wright and Kregting, 2023).
+There is no word for plant material that is detached but living and since detached seaweed—except for holopelagic species—has been referred to as detritus or less commonly as drift or litter all along, I propose to continue using detritus for any detached tissue and detritus sensu stricto for detached and dead tissue.
 Detrital photosynthesis provides the strongest evidence in support of the viability of detritus.
 But the fundamental impact on detrital dynamics only becomes apparent when comparing decomposition rates between live and dead or senescent detritus.
-In the absence of physiology, seaweed detritus decomposes at least twice as fast (Birch et al., 1983; Brouwer, 1996; de Bettignies et al., 2020; Smith and Foreman, 1984 vs. Albright et al., 1982, Bedford and Moore, 1984).
+When it is dead, seaweed detritus decomposes at least twice as fast (Birch et al., 1983; Brouwer, 1996; de Bettignies et al., 2020; Smith and Foreman, 1984 vs. Albright et al., 1982, Bedford and Moore, 1984).
 This is likely due to maintenance of growth and chemical defence (Tala et al., 2019; de Bettignies et al., 2020; Frontier et al., 2021; Wright et al., 2022), probably making physiology an important source of detrital recalcitrance (Wright et al., 2022, 2024).